aemsley/gengo_api_docs/content/v2/first_steps.md

 <%= headers 200 %>
 <%= json :jobs_post %>

-In the response from a job `post`, one of the most important pieces of info is the `order id`, which can be used to retrieve information about the order, such as the job ids of the jobs placed:
+In the response from a job `post`, one of the most important pieces of info is the `order ID`, which can be used to retrieve information about the order, such as the job IDs of the jobs placed:

 <%= headers 200 %>
 <%= json :jobs_order_get %>